hildebra/Rarefaction/Readme.md

 A rarefaction software written in C++11 to rarefy large high count datasets quickly and return diversity measures.

 # Installation
+The easiest way is to install from bioconda (https://anaconda.org/bioconda/rtk) using "conda install -c bioconda rtk".

+For use in R, use "install.packages("rtk")".

-To use RTK you can download the binary files under https://github.com/hildebra/Rarefaction/releases or compile from source.
+Otherwise, download RTK from https://github.com/hildebra/Rarefaction/releases or compile from source.

-For the R package please see the [readme of RTK](r-package/rtk/README.md).

 ## Compile from source
 To build this software you will need to have a compiler for C++11 on your system.
 On a GNU/Linux system you usually have to install developer tools to do that.
 For Ubuntu this is explained here: https://help.ubuntu.com/community/InstallingCompilers